 "Dead Frontier 2" Beginner's Guide: How to Survive the Zombie Apocalypse

-Dead Frontier 2, as you may know, it's a survival horror game about scavenging scarce resources in a post-apocalyptic world, such as food, water, ammo, and fuel, achieving this is usually hard, particularly for new players as there is no guidance or tutorials in the game, but bellow, you will find some basic tips to help you out in your journey in this awesome MMO.
+Dead Frontier 2 is a survival horror game about scavenging scarce resources in a post-apocalyptic world, such as food, water, ammo, and fuel, achieving this is usually hard, particularly for new players as there is no guidance or tutorials in the game, but bellow, you will find some basic tips to help you out in your journey in this awesome MMO.

 If you want to try Dead Frontier 2, you can download it from Steam, remember, it's free to play with no "pay to win" aspects so far.